 - Having a history of abnormal cells in the cervix or cervical cancer.

-Vaginal cancer often does not cause early symptoms and may be found during a routine Pap test.
-When symptoms occur they may be caused by vaginal cancer or by other conditions.
-A doctor should be consulted if any of the following problems occur:
+Vaginal cancer often does not cause early signs or symptoms.
+It may be found during a routine pelvic exam and Pap test.
+Signs and symptoms may be caused by vaginal cancer or by other conditions.
+Check with your doctor if you have any of the following:

 - Bleeding or discharge not related to menstrual periods.